robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/13-Docker-Hub/README.md

    docker push username/backend
    ```

-8. Repeat steps 5, 6, and 7 for the `frontend:0.1` container.
+8. Repeat steps 4 to 7 for the `frontend:0.1` container.

 9. Now that your image is on Docker hub, you could delete the image, and grab it again using: